Loading...

 Forget the feedback sandwich

-The “feedback sandwich” is a cookie-cutter approach to feedback; it consists of buttering up the receiver with praise before serving them whatever negative feedback you came to give — then returning to a positive note to ease the burn.
+The “feedback sandwich” is a cookie-cutter approach to feedback.
+It consists of buttering up the receiver with praise before serving them whatever negative feedback you came to give — then returning to a positive note to ease the burn.

 Share negative feedback in private